State of the construction labor shortage in 2021: what to do about it?

 Use workforce scheduling software

 Many workforce scheduling challenges brought on by the labor shortage can be mitigated with purpose-built software applications like Bridgit Bench.
-With Bridgit Bench, construction management professionals can identify and implement optimal allocations that account for the limited nature of workers.
+Construction management professionals can identify and implement optimal allocations that account for the limited nature of workers.

 Bridgit Bench also helps construction companies forecast their workforce demands so they can strike the right balance between keeping workers busy and taking on too much work.